 “The risk… is only minimally higher than in the general population.”

-“Our data suggests that the risk of food allergy in siblings of an affected child is only minimally higher than in the general population,” said the study’s lead author Ruchi Gupta, MD.
+“Our data suggest that the risk of food allergy in siblings of an affected child is only minimally higher than in the general population,” said the study’s lead author Ruchi Gupta, MD.
 “We also observed that testing might show sensitization to peanuts in a child who has never had peanuts, for example, but that might not mean that eating a peanut will provoke allergic symptoms in that child.”

 The study by the Northwestern University found that out of a test group of 1,120 children, the majority (53%) of siblings of affected children displayed symptoms of food sensitisation, but did not experience food allergy symptoms.
 Also, one-third of siblings tested negative and had no allergic reactions to food, while only 13.6% had a true food allergy.